 Generation II Pokémon has some evolutionary expansions of families in the older generation, but it isn’t uncommon to find completely new evolutionary families.
-The second-generation found in the Johto region has several special characteristics.
+The second generation found in the Johto region has several unique characteristics.
 Out of all generations, it is the smallest completed one.
-With an addition of 100 new Pokémon, and 86 new moves, this generation is the only one to have the total number of moves equal to the total number of Pokémon then.
+With an addition of 100 new Pokémon and 86 new moves, this generation is the only one to have the total number of moves equal to the total number of Pokémon then.

 You may also like: Gen 1 Pokémon Quiz

 This is a challenging version of the “Who’s that Pokémon?” quiz.
 To pass the quiz, you have to be a master of Pokémon guessing.
 Prove yourself by getting 100% on the test.